 You can purchase riders for your homeowners policy to cover specific items of value, like fine art, jewelry, collectibles, and expensive electronics.

-Many homeowners have questions about what items are considered valuables, and if extra insurance is important for things like taxidermy, heirlooms, signed sports memorabilia and gun collections.
+Many homeowners have questions about what items are considered valuables, and if extra insurance is important for things like taxidermy, heirlooms, signed sports memorabilia. and gun collections.

-It is a good idea to get appraisals for anything rare or particularly valuable you own, and to consider adding a special rider to your home policy that covers them for their full appraised value.
+It's a good idea to get appraisals for anything rare or particularly valuable you own, and to consider adding a special rider to your home policy that covers them for their full appraised value.

 How to Find a Theft Insurance Company